-Normally, if you wished to to buy a bag or a car or even a house for that matter - it would be a matter of identifying what kind and then walking into the shop/agent and asking for it.
-In case of the elusive Hermes Birkin, this approach simply does not work.
+Normally, if you wished to buy a bag or a car or even a house for that matter - it would be a matter of identifying what kind and then walking into the shop and asking for it.
+In the case of the elusive Hermès Birkin Bag, this approach simply does not work.

 The first question would be - why is there such a demand?
 It's a simple matter of creating scarcity.
-Hermes have mastered the art of engineering it.
-They believe, if the client can't have something - she wants it even more!
+Hermès has mastered the art of engineering it.
+They believe that if the client can't have something - she wants it even more!

-Put aside the the obvious sanity check - why would someone spend so much on a handbag.
+Put aside the obvious sanity check - why would someone spend so much on a handbag.
 Let's get into the mind space of Ms X who has decided she simply must own one.
-After all, she may have hit the jackpot, won the lottery or there could be a large bonus burning a hole in her pocket.
+After all, she may have hit the jackpot, won the lottery or there could be a large bonus sitting in her bank account.
 Can she go up to the store and pick one up?
 Most emphatically, no!